libapps/libapps-mirror/ssh_client/wassh-libc-sup/docs/WASI-extensions.md

 This document is only meant as a reference for the syscalls.
 Please see the [wassh] documentation for higher level designs.

-Note: The symbols are using `wassh_experimental` for imports.
+Note: The symbols are using `wassh` for imports.
-We'll change this to `wassh` once things are working.

 [TOC]